bobril/bobril.github.io/README.md

 * **Community**
     * There is a place for community examples
     * If you are not able to decided, where you should place your article, this can be correct place

+## Templates
+For a consistent look of documentation and ensure higher quality, please observe templates written below.
+### Docs chapter

+< In a few sentences describe the purpose of the method >

+< Fragment of highlighted code - ```use code annotation``` -, where the method is presented >

+< Warnings, tips, etc. >

 ## How to contribute
 We really appraise, if you contribute to the documentation.
 You can contribute through a pull request.